ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/checkpoints/wall-checkpoint.md

 Below is the premise for this checkpoint:
-Checkpoint 4: I’m Dumb, Not Stupid (Wall Following) Have your robot stop for walls that are placed in front of it OR have your robot go around obstacles in its way (optional)
+Checkpoint 4: I’m Dumb, Not Stupid (Wall Following)

 Some things you should look out for:
 IR sensor placement